aliyun/terraform-provider-alicloud/website/docs/r/cs_edge_kubernetes.html.markdown

 * `security_group_id` - The ID of security group where the current cluster worker node is located.
 * `nat_gateway_id` - The ID of nat gateway used to launch kubernetes cluster.
 * `worker_nodes` - List of cluster worker nodes.
 It contains several attributes to `Block Nodes`.
-* `connections` - Map of kubernetes cluster connection information.
-It contains several attributes to `Block Connections`.
 * `version` - The Kubernetes server version for the cluster.
 * `worker_ram_role_name` - The RamRole Name attached to worker node.